 3 – A Sudden Drop in Website Traffic

 A frequent reason for hackers to target your website is to redirect your website traffic to other websites.
 Most often, these are low-quality or spam sites.
 For this reason, Google penalizes and blacklists sites that contain spammy links or direct to spammy websites.

 4 – Your Website Looks Different

 Another noticeable sign your website got hacked is a change in appearance.
 It may merely be some inappropriate content or images on your home page or a simple note that your site is compromised.
-Some spammers hack sites simply to feed their ego.
-The results, in this case, are usually more short term rather than long-lasting damage.
+Some spammers hack sites simply to feed their egos.
+The results, in this case, are usually more short-term rather than long-lasting damage.